-lf vou are integrating Weld into а Servlet environment you must register org.jboss.weld.servlet.WeldInitialListener and org.jboss.weld.servlet.WeldTerminalListener as Servlet listeners, either automatically, or through user configuration, for each CDI application which uses Servlet.
+lf Weld into Servlet environyou integrating а are ment you must register org.jboss.weld.servlet.WeldInitialListener and org.jboss.weld.servlet.WeldTerminalListener as Servlet listeners, either automatically, or through user configuration, for each CDI application which uses Servlet.

 You must ensure that WeldInitialListener is called before any other application-defined listener is called and that WeldTerminalListener is called only after all application-defined listeners have been called.